 How will this course enhance my career prospects?

-The course will contribute to students’ professional development by advancing their evidence-based knowledge and skills in relation to musculoskeletal injection therapy.
-Successful completion of this module can enhance students’ employability, allowing them to move into higher positions within the field of musculoskeletal physiotherapy with the potential to influence clinical practice and service delivery.
+The course will contribute to students’ professional development by advancing their evidence-based knowledge and skills in relation to neurological injection therapy.
+Successful completion of this module can enhance students’ employability, allowing them to move into higher positions within the field of neurological rehabilitation with the potential to influence clinical practice and service delivery.